 Most people rely on thirst to tell them when to drink water.
 But GLP-1 medications create a situation where that signal fails.
 Research shows that GLP-1 receptor activation in the brain directly reduces thirst, independent of appetite suppression.
 At the same time, clinical trials show that 44% of semaglutide users experience nausea, 30% have diarrhea, and 25% have vomiting, all of which drain fluids from your body.

-The expert consensus on managing GLP-1 side effects recommends monitoring for these dehydration indicators:
+The expert consensus on GLP-1 side effects discusses watching for these dehydration indicators:

 Concentrated, dark yellow or amber urine indicates your kidneys are conserving water.
 Pale straw-colored urine suggests adequate hydration.